MIPPLTeam/scap-coin/doc/guide_masternode_cold_wallet.md

 ## Single masternode on Linux VPS + cold control wallet on local PC
 ------
-This guide is for a single masternode, on a Ubuntu 16.04 64bit server(1GB RAM) and will be controlled from the wallet on your local computer.
+This guide is for a single masternode, on a Ubuntu 16.04 64bit or on Ubuntu 18.04 64bit server(1GB RAM) and will be controlled from the wallet on your local computer.

 First the basic requirements:
 * 1001 SCAP (https://www.bitscap.com/Trade/index/market/scap_btc)